-In the quarterly Risk report, the CRO sends to the CEO and the Board, relevant information about the IRB system is provided.
-The report is designed so that a third party can easily assess whether the exposure to credit risk has changed or if any shortcomings have been discovered as well as areas for improvement.
-The main content of the report includes, among other things, estimates for risk parameters (PD, LGD, CCF) and realised outcomes per rating grade, initiated changes or extensions that affect the IRB system, including assessment of materiality and implementation date, validation findings and accompanied actions plans.
+The quarterly risk report, which is sent by the CRO to the CEO and the Board, provides relevant information about the IRB system.
+The report is designed in a way which enables a third party to easily assess whether the exposure to credit risk has changed or if any shortcomings have been discovered as well as areas for improvement.
+The main content of the report includes, among other things, estimates of the risk parameters (PD and LGD) and realised outcomes per rating grade, initiated changes or extensions that affect the IRB system, including assessment of materiality and implementation date, validation findings and accompanied actions plans.